 - Strip insulation from 1/2 inch of each tip, then scrape wire until bright (without nicking it).

-- Tie an underwriter's knot and pull wire back into plug.
+- Tie an underwriter's knot and pull the wire back into the plug.

 - Form a loop on each wire so it curls clockwise around its terminal.
 Tighten terminals to hold wires securely.
 Put insulation disc over prongs.